The Gypsy Moth caterpillar, Lymantria dispar

-Avoiding direct skin contact with the caterpillars is advised as there have been reports of the hairs causing allergic reactions.
+Warning – avoiding direct skin contact with the caterpillars is advised as the hairs may cause allergic skin reactions.

 In the British Isles the Gypsy Moth became extinct over 100 years ago but was accidentally reintroduced into parts of London and the south east sometime around the turn of the century.